BruceBerry/addon-navigate/README.md

 # addon-navigate

 Addon-SDK module to navigate the browser to a list of URLs, one after the other.
+Use `navigate` to navigate to a new list of sites, or resuming an existing navigation.

+Features supported out of the box through the `opts` parameter:

+* `times`: Load the same site N times, calculating the average load time and logging all js errors. (default=1)
+* `errors`: give up visiting a site after N timeouts (default=1)
+* `timeout`: number of seconds before considering the navigation a network error. (default=10)
+* `loadDelay`: after the `load` event, wait another N seconds before performing further analysis and navigating to the next page. (default=0)
+* `random`: pick a new site at random or go sequentially. (default=true)
+* `abTesting`: A/B Testing: load the same site twice, turning a specific feature on and off (default=false)

 It supports A/B testing and loading the site multiple times to get average loading times.
 It can be used for other analyses through the optional callbacks provided.